buggymaytricks/ECSIP-botnet-sim-and-analysis/README.md

-# 🕷️ Modular Botnet Simulation in a Virtual Lab
+# 🕷️ Modular Botnet Simulation

 This project simulates a **custom botnet** in a secure and fully isolated VirtualBox environment.
 It includes: